uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 Have a look at the attribute table for our "populated places" layer.
 What could we use to **label** our points?

-Double-click on a layer: `Labels > Single labels`.
+Double-click on the "populated places" layer: `Labels > Single labels`.
 You can also use the `Layer Labelling Options` button to open the sidebar, which allows you to "Live update" the map when you change a setting.

 Choose `Label with > Name` to label with the city names.
 In the "Text" tab, we can change the look of our labels: amend the size, the colour, the font...
 We can also add a text buffer with the "Buffer tab" to make them more readable.

 The placement tab allows us to fine-tune the placement of the labels in reference to the points.
 If we want the label to cover the point, we can use `Offset from point` and use the middle quadrant.
-We might also want to replace the symbology with a 0-size ellipse marker.
+We might also want to replace the layer symbology with a 0-size ellipse marker.

 What if you want to label lines?
 It's a good idea to change the default `Placement` from `Parallel` to `Curved` so the labels follow the shape of the lines.
 You can try it on the rivers.